ritz078/socialShare.js/readme.md

-url|current page url|The url that will be shared description|current page meta tag description|Can be set to be shared as description on twitter title|current page title|Title that will be shared twitter|true|set to false to disable pinterest|true|set to false to disable facebook|true|set to false to disable
+url|current page url|The url that will be shared description|current page meta tag description|Can be set to be shared as description on twitter title|current page title|Title that will be shared counts|true|set to false to bypass http request to get the counts twitter|true|set to false to disable pinterest|true|set to false to disable facebook|true|set to false to disable